justtakingsomenotes/mynotes/linuxbible.md

 ### Adding environment variables

-Just put them at the end and don't forget to comment (octothorpe aka hashtag).
+Just put them at the end and don't forget to export and comment (octothorpe
+aka hashtag).
 Check pp. 91-92 of the Linux Bible.
-This looks useful for the Flask variables.
+This looks useful for
+the Flask variables.

+Examples:
+Assuming I saved my own commands in /getstuff/bin then the following line
+would make them accessible: `PATH=$PATH:/getstuff/bin ; export PATH`

+The following is bad practise because it would run commands in any current
+directory: `PATH=$.:$PATH ; export PATH`
+Don't do the line above but be aware that someone could add a malicious
+command in your directory.

+Auto time-out after 30 minutes, use seconds: `TMOUT=1800`

+You can basically assign anything to an environment variable that is not
+yet used: `COOLSHORTCUT=some_folder ; export COOLSHORTCUT`

 ### Getting information about commands